 Permission, in terms of email marketing, is the act of gaining consent from a subscriber to send them commercial emails.
 Getting permission is SO important and should be your first port of call.
 An easy and simple way of doing this could be setting up a ‘Signup Form’ or ‘Signup Box’ on your website for new subscribers.

-With the new GDPR legislation deadline approaching, it’s also important to make sure your current subscribers have also given you permission to make sure they are happy to continue receiving marketing emails from you.
+Thanks to the new GDPR legislation that came into force in 2018, it’s also important to make sure your current subscribers have also given you permission to make sure they are happy to continue receiving marketing emails from you.
 Send a ‘Reconfirmation Email’ asking them to re-subscribe to your newsletters or emails.
 This is a great way of cleaning your old lists and focusing on the customers who re-confirmed their subscriptions.
 Clean lists mean your content is more valuable to its receivers.

 Often companies offer to send out an email on your behalf to their database (also known as Solus emails).
 From our experience, the open rates on these types of emails tend to be much lower in comparison to it coming directly from you.
 Whilst the list may be large and may have a high reach, it’s often seen as spam and can result in a huge amount of unsubscribes and cause disgruntled customers.